hanggrian/markdown-pdf-styles/README.md

 ## Usage

-Download the repository source code as ZIP and extract.
 To use the style, modify VSCode user `settings.json` according to the style below.

-A root project directory may also have `.vscode/settings.json` for project-specific preferences, which will override global settings.
+A root project directory may also have `.vscode/settings.json` for project-wide preferences, which will override global settings.

 ## Single styles